openandclose/tosixinch/docs/options.rst

     even if they exist.

     But in one invocation, this re-downloading is always once for one ``url``.
-    (The script doesn't download the same icon files again and again.)
+    (The program doesn't download the same icon files again and again.)

 .. confopt:: guess